Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/tutorials/publishing.md

 Then, edit your `manifest.json` and set the version number to `0.1.0` (or any version number that's higher than `0.0.0`).

-Finally, push your changes to GitHub, head to the "Actions" tab of your repository and you should see an action running.
+Finally, push your changes to GitHub, head to the "Actions" tab of your repository, and you should see an action running.

-Once the action finishes head back to the "Code" tab and you should see a Version 0.1.0 (or whatever version you put) in the column on the right.
+Once the action finishes head back to the "Code" tab, you should see a Version 0.1.0 (or whatever version you put) in the column on the right.

-Double check the release, it should have a zip file in the assets with your mod's unique name.
+Double-check the release, it should have a zip file in the assets with your mod's unique name.

 ## Submitting